 Stainless steel products are common in construction, hospitals or professional kitchens.
 But do you know that they are also a great alternative to our everyday plastic household products?
 You can switch your plastic food storage containers with airtight stainless steel ones.
 You can finally stop carrying plastic water bottles home from the supermarket.
-You can even dump the horrible plastic straw once and for all (and save a few turtles along the way).
+You can dump the horrible plastic straw once and for all (and save a few turtles along the way) by using a stainless steel straw.
+And you can substitute the single-use plastic drinking cups with these recycled, reusable and recyclable stainless steel cups at your party or community event.
 Stainless steel is a long-living, versatile and safe material.

 Here is what you need to know.